jay-curtis/azure-network-protocols/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 I initiated the next step in this process with the download and installation of the Windows App on my MacBook Pro.
 Once installed, I went to the drop-down menu and selected "Add PC."
-I then entered the public IP address from the Windows 10 virtual machine.
-It further asked me for the administrator credentials that I established when I made the virtual machine.
-I subsequently entered them, and began the next phase in this step of the process.
+I then entered the public IP address from the Windows 10 Pro virtual machine.
+The Windows App further asked me for the administrator credentials that I established when I made the virtual machine.
+I entered them, and began the next phase of installing Wireshark.
+I therefore opened Microsoft Edge, entered Wireshark's website, selected the Windows x64 Installer, and downloaded the application.
 </p>
 <br />